marty90/tstat_spark_miner/README.md

 ```
 git clone https://github.com/marty90/tstat_spark_miner
 ```
+You must run this Spark application with the spark-submit tool.
+Please rember to set the `--master` option in the correct way;
+it can be yarn-client or yarn-cluster.
+Note that when using yarn-cluster, you cannot copy files on your local machine.

 # 3. Running a simple query
 A simple query is the easiest operation you can do on log files.